A festive Romanian walnut buttercream cake with caramelized walnuts, this is one of the most decadent, best walnut cakes you could possibly make.

 - 2 tablespoons lemon juice

-- To make the cream beat the egg yolks with 8 tablespoons sugar and the vanilla sugar until pale and creamy.
-Slowly add the milk and incorporate.
-Pour the mixture into a sauce pan and place on a very low flame.
+- Mixture: Beat the egg yolks with 9 tablespoons of sugar until pale and creamy.
+Slowly add the milk and incorporate it.
+Pour the mixture into a saucepan and place it on a very low flame.
 Stir continuously with a wooden spoon until the mixture thickens, it took me 15 minutes on a very low flame.
-Set aside, place a piece of plastic foil on top to prevent it from getting a skin and let get cold.
+Set aside, place a piece of plastic foil on top to prevent it from getting skin, and let get cold.

 - Make the buttercream: In the meantime take the butter out of the fridge and let it get soft.
 Beat the soft butter with the hand-held mixer until light and fluffy.
 Start adding the cold egg yolk cream, one tablespoon at a time, while beating continuously.
 Beat in the vanilla extract to taste, as well.